zooniverse/panoptes/doc/how-to-authenticate.md

 Complete the form like the image below:
 ![oAuth Application](images/oauth_application.png)

 Tick all the resource scopes you'll be needing access to (start with all).
-Once setup note your client id and secret for that app and that this app will be linked to your user account.
+Once setup note your client ID and secret for that app and that this app will be linked to your user account.
 It is **imperative that you do not share the oAuth application secret** as it can gain access to your Zooniverse account as if you were using the system.

 There are other oAuth flows that can be used to get bearer tokens, please [email contact@zooniverse.org](mailto:contact@zooniverse.org) to find out more.